chromakode/dogpack/README.md

 Dogpack is a Twitter bot which automates announcing and confirming meetups of [DogpatchJS](http://dogpatchjs.com/).
 It will:

  * Tweet announcing DogpatchJS the morning of the meetup
+ * Tweet a reminder the day before the meetup
  * Accept RSVPs in the form of DMs containing emoji
  * Tweet a confirmation or cancellation of the event depending on how many RSVPs are received